-The potential for e-commerce businesses to partner with NGOs or even local or national service organizations in the health or education sphere could be huge.
+The potential for e-commerce businesses to partner with NGOs or even local or national service organisations in the health or education sphere could be huge.

-Imagine an Uber-style re-invention of e-commerce looping in brands or publicly owned entities designed to revolutionize public services as well as access to branded products.
+Imagine an Uber-style re-invention of e-commerce looping in brands or publicly-owned entities designed to revolutionise public services as well as access to branded products.

 Mobile technologies in particular could create vast opportunities for new smart, sustainable e-commerce models.

-It is with this prospect in mind that Unilever staged ReHack 2015, a mass hackathon which took place on June 25 to 26, involving talented coders, tech start-ups and established businesses.
+It is with this in mind that Unilever staged ReHack 2015, a mass hackathon which took place on June 25-26, involving talented coders, tech start-ups and established businesses.

 Under the guidance of top retailers and manufacturers, hundreds of developers competed in teams to create ideas that could reshape e-commerce and make a tangible contribution to our sustainability objectives.